 Someone asked me the other day, “Janiel, what do you like to do?”
-It took me a minute to think about it— for some reason it was hard for me to name what exactly my favorite things are.
+It took me a minute to think about it— for some reason, it was hard for me to name what exactly my favorite things are.
 I think I have made sure I’m always busy doing ‘tasks’ or ‘achieving goals’ or doing ‘things’ so people don’t view me as lazy.
 As a result, I forgot what it is I ACTUALLY want to do and like to do.
 BUT WHY SHOULD I CARE SO MUCH ABOUT WHAT OTHER PEOPLE THINK?
-Most of the time people are so wrapped up with themselves, that they aren’t even bothering to think about what it is you are doing or not doing.
+Most of the time people are so wrapped up in themselves, that they aren’t even bothering to think about what it is you are doing or not doing.

 First: One of the things I really like to do is blogging 😉 of course!
 DUH!
 Especially when talking about travel and the people I meet while traveling.
 So I am officially knighting myself as a travel blogger, lol.

 Second: I love the human connection and getting to know a stranger’s story and what makes them motivated to do the things they do within their personal lives.
-Have you ever thought about how different we ALL are, throughout the world.
+Have you ever thought about how different we ALL are, throughout the world?
 Everyone has a different reason for getting up in the morning and going about their day.

 I’m not the type of person that has a ton of friends, nor do I like all the attention in large crowds from multiple people looking at me.
 I am the definition of an extroverted introvert!